 How to Create Tables in Excel?

-It is very simple and easy to create.
-Let’s understand the working of the tables by some example.
+It is effortless and easy to create.
+Let’s understand the working of the tables with some examples.

 Let’s take company employee data.

 Check the data as it should not have any empty rows or columns.
 Put the cursor anywhere in the data and press the shortcut keys CTRL+T. It will open a dialog box.

 Make sure that checkbox My table has headers is ticked.
 It considers the first row as a header.
 And then click, Ok.

 After clicking on OK, it will create a table like the below screenshot.

 As we can see that along with the table, it will also open a separate Table tools design window.
 With the help of this, we can customize our table.

 Steps for Customizing Tables in Excel

 - Table Name

 We can change this name according to the data so that we can use it further.

-Go to Table Names field in Design window.
+Go to the Table Names field in the Design window.

 Write the name of the table.

 In our example, we are giving the table name as Emp_Data.
-Refer below screenshot:
+Refer to the below screenshot: